mvallim/live-custom-ubuntu-from-scratch/README.md

   sudo mount --bind /run $HOME/live-ubuntu-from-scratch/chroot/run
   ```
-  As we will be updating and installing packages (among them grub), these mount points are necessary inside the chroot environment, so we can be able to finish the installations without errors.
+  As we will be updating and installing packages (grub among them), these mount points are necessary inside the chroot environment, so we are able to finish the installation without errors.

 ## Define chroot environment

 *A chroot on Unix operating systems is an operation that changes the apparent root directory for the current running process and its children.
 A program that is run in such a modified environment cannot name (and therefore normally cannot access) files outside the designated directory tree.
-The term "chroot" may refer to the chroot(2) system call or the chroot(8) wrapper program.
+The term "chroot" may refer to the chroot system call or the chroot wrapper program.
 The modified environment is called a chroot jail.*

 > Reference: https://en.wikipedia.org/wiki/Chroot